 Welfare reform update

-Flintshire County Council’s Cabinet will be asked to support the ongoing work to manage the impacts that Universal Credit ‘Full Service’ (UC) and other welfare reforms have had and will continue to have upon Flintshire’s most vulnerable households when it next meets on 16 July.
+Cabinet members will be asked to support the ongoing work to manage the impacts that welfare reform has and will continue to have upon Flintshire’s most vulnerable households when they meet later this month.

 Flintshire, along with its partners, has been working to mitigate the full impacts of welfare reforms on the most vulnerable Flintshire residents who have been significantly affected by Covid-19.

 Currently, a total of 515 households in Flintshire still claiming housing benefit have been impacted by the “Bedroom Tax” representing a total deduction in benefits of around £9,200 per week or around £480,500 per year.
 These tenants have to find this extra money to pay their rent.
 An indication of the number of tenants affected in Universal Credit (UC) can be shown by the number supported by a Discretionary Housing Payment, which for 2020/21 was 577.

 At May 2021, there were 26 households in Flintshire subject to a reduction in their housing benefit or UC as a result of the benefit cap being applied.
 This is a total loss of income for these residents of around £1,618 per year.

 At February 2021 the caseload for Flintshire customers in receipt of UC had increased to 11,983 compared to 9,798 in April 2020 – a 22% increase.

 The “Help to Claim” model which moved UC assistance to Citizens Advice does not include personal budgeting support and is only available to customers up to the date they receive their first full UC payment.
 Because of this, the Council’s Welfare Reform team continues to support to our residents.